SED Analysis of 13 Spectroscopically Confirmed Galaxies at z$\simeq$6 to Constrain UV-Slope, Model Dust Attenuation and Escape Fractions: Introduction

 \section{Introduction}

-Detailed studies of high redshift galaxies observed in the first billion years of the Universe have provided a wealth of information about early galaxy formation and evolution.
-Developments in ground- and space-based telescopes enabled the identification of numerous high redshift galaxies (\eg\ \citealt{Jiang2013, Finkelstein2019}), and the planned \textit{James Webb Space Telescope (JWST)} will be able to discover even more with greater resolution (\eg\ \citealt{Gardner2006, Maseda2019, Windhorst2018}).
-In particular, observations with the Subaru telescope, the \textit{Hubble Space Telescope (HST)}, and the \textit{Spitzer Space Telescope} have discovered numerous high redshift galaxies in optical, near-IR, and mid-IR, respectively (\eg\ \citealt{McLure2011, Kashikawa2011, Trenti2011}).
-Ground-based narrow-band imaging has been done over large areas of sky, and some of the brighter galaxies from these surveys were spectroscopically confirmed with \Lya emission lines redshifts (\eg\ \citealt{Jiang2013, Jiang2016}).
-As the reionization of the early universe is thought to have been completed by $z\simeq5.5$ \citep[\eg\ ][]{Keating2020}, such high redshift galaxies can help us study this period.
+Detailed studies of high redshift galaxies observed in the first billion years have provided a wealth of information about early galaxy formation and evolution.
+Developments in ground- and space-based telescopes, such as the availability of very wide-field cameras on 8 to 10m class telescopes and medium- or narrow-band filters that fall between the worst sky lines, enabled the identification of numerous high redshift galaxies (\eg\ \citealt{Ellis2013,Jiang2013,Bouwens2015,Ota2017, Finkelstein2019,Hu2019}).
+In particular, observations with the Subaru telescope, \textit{HST}, and the \textit{Spitzer Space Telescope} have discovered numerous high redshift galaxies in optical, near-IR, and mid-IR, respectively (\eg\ \citealt{Yan2010,Lorenzoni2011,McLure2011, Kashikawa2011, Trenti2011}).
+Large areas of sky have been imaged from the ground with these narrow-band filters, and the detected narrow-band emission of some of the brighter galaxies have been spectroscopically confirmed to be Lyman $\alpha$ (Ly$\alpha$) emission (\eg\ \citealt{Finkelstein2013,Jiang2013,Konno2014, Jiang2016,Laporte2017,stark2017,Ouchi2018}).
+The \textit{James Webb Space Telescope (JWST)}, which can access wavelengths presently inaccessible with \textit{Hubble Space Telescope (HST)} and that are difficult to access from the ground due to Earth's atmosphere, will be able to observe these objects at higher resolution to identify AGN, star-formation regions, and outflows (\eg\ \citealt{Gardner2006, Maseda2019, Windhorst2018}).
+As reionization of the intergalactic hydrogen in the Universe is thought to have been completed by $z\simeq5.5-6$ \citep[\eg\ ][]{Keating2020}, such high redshift galaxies can help us study this interesting period.